North Long Lake Association

 Secretary - Martha Weaver-West

-We have an open board position.
-If you are interested in serving on the board, please send a note the north.long.lake.news@gmail.com.
+There is an open board position.
+If you are interested in serving on the board, please send a note to north.long.lake.news@gmail.com.

 Eurasian Milfoil in Merrifield Bay